Search all sites near me now

 We all have a role to play in achieving cleaner, healthier air to breathe and Tasman District Council has been working with the community to improve air quality.
 We’ve seen significant improvements since the early 2000s.

-Annual average PM10 concentrations in other parts of Tasman District are below national guidelines.
-During still, cold days in winter, daily average PM10 concentrations can exceed national guidelines.
+During still, cold days in winter, daily average PM10 concentrations can exceed national standards (NES-AQ).

 Regional Summary